deekayen/aidstoscoutmastership/manuscript/train_the_boy.md

 I would add that undoubtedly it is through sport that you an best get a hold of a boy.
 Many of our working-class lads have never known what it was to play any regular game with strict rules.
 This, in itself, is an education.
 When you have your boys running round in a spiral rally you will notice few of them are light and active runners; probably they have never done much running.
 Nor do boys of that kind usually have discipline, sense of fair play, of keenness for winning simply for the honour of the thing without thought of prizes or rewards.
 All these come very quickly with a little organised play in competition with other Patrols or Troops.
 I prefer football, basket ball, hockey, and rounders as being the best games, since they are played by *teams* in which each player plays in his place under good discipline, where pluck, determination, unselfishness, and good temper are developed.
 I read recently in the *Boys' Brigade Gazette* the following excellent thought in that connection:—

 "Take football seriously.
 If you do, it may prove to be one of the roads leading to the Kingdom of Heaven.
-Football is almost as important a part of the company's training as drill and - my meaning will not be mistaken - as the Bible-class.
+Football is almost as important a part of the company's training as drill and—my meaning will not be mistaken—as the Bible-class.
 It should be in the regular programme of every company, only it must be *football*, and not merely playing at playing football."

 Drill on military lines has its good points, but to the boy it has no visible object, and is, therefore, apt to pall upon him.
 Far preferable is the drill in fire brigade, rocket apparatus, trek cart, lifeboat launching, bridge building, and other sets of exercises.
 These demand equal smartness, activity, and discipline, but the point is that each boy is using his head in doing his own particular share of the work for the success of the whole team.
 Moreover, competitions in these drills are of highest interest to the boys as well as to the onlookers.
 An ulterior point is that they can breed morale, *esprit de corps*, and fair play.
 It should be "the thing" for the boys never to bear envy or to mention unfairness of defeated, and whatever disappointment they may feel they should only show cordial praise for the other side.
 This means true self-discipline and unselfishness, and it promotes that good feeling all round which is so much needed for breaking down class prejudice in our people.